gammasoft71/xtd/docs/internal/xtd_explanations.md

 ## Unit tests

 * For each development add unit tests.
-See unit tests for reach xtd library.
+See unit tests for each xtd library.
 * Unit tests must be simple and fast.
 * In general, each method must be validated (e.g. limits, exceptions, ...).
 * xtd.tunit is use for all libraries except xtd.tunit wish has its has own test units.